 The Longest Constitution in the world

-The Indian Constitution is the lengthiest Constitution of the world.
+The Indian Constitution is the lengthiest Constitution in the world.
 It had 395 articles in 22 parts and 8 schedules at the time of commencement.
 Now it has 448 articles in 25 parts and 12 schedules.
-There are 104 amendments (took place on 25th January 2020 to extend the reservation of seats for SCs and STs in the Lok Sabha and states assemblies) that have been made in the Indian Constitution so far.
+There are 104 amendments (took place on 25th January 2020 to extend the reservation of seats for SCs and STs in the Lok Sabha and state assemblies) that have been made in the Indian Constitution so far.